Mahmudumar/BM_thought_book/README.md

 # Thought Book ✍️
-_A fast, offline-first, and private space for your thoughts._
+_An offline-first and private space for your thoughts._

 ---

 ## 🌍 Why Thought Book?
-Most note apps are slow, online-dependent, insecure, and leave your notes scattered and disorganized — like Notepad with its endless .txt files.
+Most note apps on laptops are slow, online-dependent, insecure, and leave your notes scattered and disorganized — like Notepad with its endless .txt files.
 I wanted a faster, private way to capture ideas instantly.
 Thought Book was built for exactly that:

 - 📝 Capture a thought the moment it comes.
 - 🚫 No internet required.